About Constellary

 Leadership isn’t an individual endeavor, it’s a shared experience.

-As former operators, we understand the complex landscape leaders navigate — uncertainty, ambiguity and change while operating within a system of many moving parts.
-Founded in 2019 by former Travis CI COO Suzan Bond, Constellary primarily works in the tech industry.
-Our work is steeped in our operator experience and a background in org development, leadership and facilitation.
+As a former operator, I understand the complex landscape leaders navigate — uncertainty, ambiguity and change while operating within a system of many moving parts.

 Our guiding principles